CarolineChirenje/blueprint1989/docs/technical documents/Infisical-Ubuntu-Deployment.md

 **5. Use the value in code**

-Inject `IConfiguration` as normal — no Infisical-specific code needed:
+Inject `IConfiguration` as normal â€” no Infisical-specific code needed:

 ```csharp
 var apiKey = _configuration["MyService:ApiKey"];